 The care system, like elsewhere, is full of incredible women doing truly remarkable things.
 In our hospitals, our care facilities and the homes of the most vulnerable in our society, women are the backbone of the system.
 Providing companionship, compassion and practical support to people in need.

-Worldwide, women are up to ten times more likely to do unpaid care work compared to men
+In the UK, women are more likely to do unpaid care work compared to men.

 Informal care can be anything from helping someone get up and about to making sure they’ve taken their medication.
 Each day the role of women in unpaid care is truly staggering.
 Hundreds of millions of people rely on their dedication and love to live a good quality of life.